golang/go/README.md

 CGO_ENABLED=1 ../../../../bin/go test -fuzz=FuzzMultiParams --use-libafl
 ```

+### Credits
+Credits to Bruno Produit and Nills Ollrogge for their work on [golibafl](https://github.com/srlabs/golibafl/).

 ## About Go (upstream)

 Go is an open source programming language that makes it easy to build simple,